 The common view about forming a new habit is based on quality.
 Nothing can be further from the truth.
 Forming a new habit is about, as Nike says, “just doing it.”
 Focusing on quality can cause you to go into the wrong direction.
 Focusing on quality can get you into an issue of “doing the desired habit good enough”.
 Quality can halt you from accomplishing what you want because you begin to judging and analyzing your performance or what you are doing right or wrong.
 Then you stop the process because you become disappointed.
 Therefore you think you can’t do it “right” so you abandon what you want to change and go back to what was comfortable, the old habit.

 Rather you should focus on quantity.
 Quantity should be a higher priority than quality.
 Quantity leads in time to higher quality.
 The shorter route to forming a habit is by maximizing quantity through repetition.
 Performing the desired habit consistently through regular and constant practice will help to achieved discipline and desired new habit.
 Over time with daily conscious practice a new habit can be embedded between 60 to 90 days.
-Quantity results in a higher skill level or improved quality.
+Focusing on quantity results in a higher level of skill mastery and performance.

 What does research say about developing a new habit?

-1. An action, behavior, belief, emotion, reaction or thought becomes an automatic habit after 66 days of doing something on average.
+1. Practicing a positive action, behavior, belief, emotion, reaction or thought over and over again becomes an automatic habit after 66 days.

-2. The subconscious mind rebels against big changes, but you can persuade your subconscious through gradual stages over time.
+2. The subconscious mind rebels against big changes.
+You can persuade your subconscious mind through small steps over time.

-So to form, install and become comfortable with a new habit, it is not how well you do an action you want to acquire, it is how many you times you do it day after day for an extended period.
-Most importantly be very conscious and do not perform the old habit for any reason.
+So to form, install and become comfortable with a new habit, it is not how well you do an action, it is how many you times you do it day after day for an extended period.
+Most importantly be very conscious and focused with strong intent.

 More by this Author